“Your Pap test results are abnormal.” If your doctor’s

 guidelines are still evolving.

-Click here for a listing and brief
+Click here for a listing and brief overview of the

 Next steps — follow up with your practitioner